Parrot-Developers/sequoia-ptpy/README.md

 Vendors might want to test their devices against the hardware tests.
 These become immediately accessible when a camera is connected.

+To launch tests issue `python setup.py test`.

+# Installing

+To install issue `pip install .` or `pip install -e .` for developer mode.
+The command `python setup.py install` should also work.

 # TODO

 - Rearrage classes so transport and extensions can be inherited separately and